second-state/witc/example/keyvalue-demo/README.md

 	unexpected-error(string)
 }

-// a handle
-type keyvalue = u32
+/// a keyvalue interface
+resource keyvalue {
-// open a keyvalue store with name
+	/// open a key-value store
-open-store: func(name: string) -> expected<keyvalue, keyvalue-error>
+	static open: func(name: string) -> expected<keyvalue, keyvalue-error>

+	/// get the payload for a given key
+	get: func(key: string) -> expected<list<u8>, keyvalue-error>

+	/// set the payload for a given key
-store-set: func(store: keyvalue, key: string, value: list<u8>) -> expected<unit, keyvalue-error>
+	set: func(key: string, value: list<u8>) -> expected<unit, keyvalue-error>

+	/// list the keys in the store
+	keys: func() -> expected<list<string>, keyvalue-error>

+	/// delete the payload for a given key
-store-get: func(store: keyvalue, key: string) -> expected<list<u8>, keyvalue-error>
+	delete: func(key: string) -> expected<unit, keyvalue-error>
+}
 ```

-The type like `keyvalue` call a handle, since eventually the resource will only live in the one side, caller will not have a real access to internal of a handle.
-This is promised by a handle is a number.
-A function contains handle type in its signature called a handle related function, such function is constructor if it has handle type as its return type, and such function is a method, if one of its parameter has handle as its type.
+The type like `keyvalue` call **resource**, it will only live in the one side, caller will not have a real access to internal of it.
+Those function in resource can be separated by is static or not.

+1. static one is related but no signature changes
+2. non-static will get `handle : keyvalue` binding as first parameter

+Let's see some mangling

+1. `keyvalue_open : func(name: string) -> expected<keyvalue, keyvalue-error>`
+2. `set: func(handle: keyvalue, key: string, value: list<u8>) -> expected<unit, keyvalue-error>`

+Now, you have all idea about the transformation

 ### instance (callsite)